-To participate in the QOZ program, the taxpayer must generally roll all or a portion of their short-term or long-term capital gain into a QOF within 180 days of the recognition date of the gain.
-However, final regulations extend that period under certain fact patterns, including capital gains reported on Form K-1s.
+To participate in the QOZ program, the taxpayer must generally roll all or a portion of their capital gain into a QOF within 180 days of the recognition date of the gain.
+K-1-reported capital gains have much longer reinvestment options.
+Virtually any short-term or long-term gain can be invested into an OZ Fund (e.g. real estate gains, including IRC Section 1250 recapture, stock portfolio gains, business sales, intangible sales, bitcoin, artwork and other collectibles.
 The QOF must then timely invest the deferred gains into undeveloped or developed real estate, a new or existing QOZ-based business, or other qualified QOZ property.

 How it Works:

-Once the investor has held the QOF for at least ten years, the tax basis in the QOF will fluctuate with the changing fair market valuations, and the taxpayer can elect to exempt the post-investment federal tax gain upon disposition for as long as 2046 – allowing decades of potential tax-free appreciation.
+Once the investor has held the QOF investment for at least ten years, the tax basis in the QOF will adjust to reflect fair market value, and the taxpayer may elect to exclude all post-investment federal tax gains upon disposition.
+Under OZ 2.0, this elective exclusion is available for up to 30 years from the QOF investment date, allowing for decades of potential tax-free appreciation.

 Click here to view the Opportunity Zones Map.